Ekrekr/ldr/README.md

 ## About

-The purpose of LDR is to solve a common and [controversial](https://arxiv.org/abs/1811.10154) problem.
+The purpose of LDR is to solve a common data science problem.
 Often models that have a higher predictive accuracy are more complex.
 These complex models are sensibly referred to as **black box models**.
 This is frustrating for many data scientists, as they end up with a model that performs well, but **can't explain why**.
 Inability to explain the model frequently causes the model to **fail in critical situations**, that are difficult to test for.

-LDR aims to bridge that gap by providing a generic, reliable algorithmic method for interpreting most models.
-I define interpretability as:

-1. Understanding the quality of a systems current understanding.
-Is the model overfitting, is there insufficient training data, and thus will it fail when deployed to the real world?

-2. Interpreting how the value of a feature, or subset of features, affects a model's prediction (which I refer to here as **feature interpretation**).

-3. The ability to use a model when not all values for the input features are present.

 ## Getting Started